seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

   amount of data that gets touched.
 In addition, touched/dirty pages put more pressure on the VM system on low-memory machines.

-We would really like for there to be zero cost for linking in an additional LLVM target or other library into an application, but static constructors violate this goal.
+We would really like for there to be zero cost for linking in an additional LLVM37 target or other library into an application, but static constructors violate this goal.

-That said, LLVM unfortunately does contain static constructors.
-It would be a `great project <http://llvm.org/PR11944>`_ for someone to purge all static constructors from LLVM, and then enable the ``-Wglobal-constructors`` warning flag (when building with Clang) to ensure we do not regress in the future.
+That said, LLVM37 unfortunately does contain static constructors.
+It would be a `great project <http://llvm37.org/PR11944>`_ for someone to purge all static constructors from LLVM37, and then enable the ``-Wglobal-constructors`` warning flag (when building with Clang) to ensure we do not regress in the future.

 Use of ``class`` and ``struct`` Keywords